xu-hong/compsci516/README.md

 This project is an attempt to give a complete analysis to all the data platforms that exists in [the "Big Data" landscape](https://451research.com/images/Marketing/dataplatformsmapoctober2014.pdf).
 Each data platform will be given a list of succinct points in strengths and weaknesses.
 References will also be given.

-Data platforms are categorized into 10 groups, which are not mutually exclusive.
+Data platforms are categorized into 10 groups, which are not mutually exclusive: